Get cash for your junk car in Arkansas today!

-- We are The Natural State's top junk car removal specialists
+- We are Arkansas's top junk car and truck buyer.

 We buy junk cars in Arkansas for a reasonable price to ensure that you come away feeling happy rather than cheated.
 Arkansas is The Land of Opportunity, so why does it seem so hard to sell a junk car for a reasonable price?
 Let us help.
 Sell your junk car in Arkansas through The Clunker Junker and get offered a fair and reasonable market price for your vehicle.
 Stop wasting your time with amateurs and come work with the professionals.